-Password This field is applicable when you select PPTP or L2TP with or without IPSec policy above.

-IKE Authentication Method This group of fields is applicable for IPSec Tunnels and L2TP with IPSec Policy when you specify the IP address of the remote node.
+User Name This field is applicable when you select PPTP or L2TP with or with IPSec Policy when you specify the IP address of the remote node.
 The only exception is Digital Signature (X.509) can be set when you select IPSec tunnel either with or without specify the IP address of the remote node.